I wrote this for a friend who was interested in the "different" way I do things with my horses.

 Human language is a very complex thing -- so complex that only humans are able to use and understand it.
 Horses can't.

-Therefore, we use groundwork as a way to show humans how to get along in horse language.
+Therefore, we use groundwork as a way to show humans how to get along in horse language, which is mostly body language.

 The horse's mind is able to deal with very high levels of logic.
 Any time a horse is not operating in fear mode, he is using his reason to figure out and deal with the goings-on around him.
-Some of his priorities are different from ours, because he is a different creature, but he is using logic.
+Some of his priorities are different from ours, because he is a different creature who developed in a different ecological niche, but he is using logic.
 Our side of building a partnership is to learn what the horse's priorities and assumptions are, and become fluent in horse-logic so that we can "speak the horse's language" at all times in our daily life together.

 Doing groundwork "at liberty" gives you the space to practice your dance with the horse.
 If I walk over here, where does the horse go, and when?
-Can I move in such a way that he will turn at the third post and go the other way?
+Can I move so that he will turn at the third post and go the other way?
 How politely do I need to move, not to provoke resentful kicking and tail-swishing?

-If we watch the horse moving well without our weight bothering him, then when we ride we can give him a clearer mind-picture of himself moving well.
+When we observe the horse moving well without our weight bothering him, then when we ride we can give him a clearer mind-picture of himself moving well.

 The first time you try groundwork, it may take a while just to figure out one piece together.
-Some of the parts-of-movement that you can play with over a period of weeks would be:
+Remember YOU are learning the HORSE'S communication system.
+He will know what to do when you get it right.

 Some good places to learn about groundwork, with pictures to help: